f-reichel/firstactors/README.md

 If you want to download the example and stay up to date feel free to clone the project.

+## Week 44

+- Collections, Maps, and Tuples
+- ? vs. !   ("ask" vs. "tell")
+- Introduction of Futures
+- Exection contexts, dispatchers and timeouts
+- for and for-yield with Monads

 ## Week 43

 - Actor responding to messages (cf. SayHello message)